course-details-portlet

 Course content

-a) the ability to understand what is theory of science in design, and which design theories and methods are appropriate for the particular work and why,
+a) understanding of theories of science in design, and which design theories and methods are appropriate for the candidates’ own work and why,

 Learning outcome